ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 {{< /callout >}}

 Okay, now if we have a differential equation, we have a corresponding map from inputs to outputs.
-But how we define this differential equation?
+But how do we define this differential equation?
 How to define the function $f_\theta(t, x)$.
 And that's easy: let's say it is given by another (usual) neural network!
 In this case, $\theta$ is a vector of parameters of this network (weights and biases), and it determines the function $f_\theta$ and therefore determines the map $g^{0:T}_\theta$.

 How to learn $\theta$?